minimaxir/textgenrnn/README.md

 textgenrnn is a Python 3 module on top of [Keras](https://github.com/fchollet/keras)/[TensorFlow](https://www.tensorflow.org) for creating [char-rnn](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)s, with many cool features:

 * A modern neural network architecture which utilizes new techniques as attention-weighting and skip-embedding to accelerate training and improve model quality.
-* Able to train on and generate text at either the character-level or word-level.
+* Train on and generate text at either the character-level or word-level.
-* Able to configure RNN size, the number of RNN layers, and whether to use bidirectional RNNs.
+* Configure RNN size, the number of RNN layers, and whether to use bidirectional RNNs.
-* Able to train on any generic input text file, including large files.
+* Train on any generic input text file, including large files.
-* Able to train models on a GPU and then use them to generate text with a CPU.
+* Train models on a GPU and then use them to generate text with a CPU.
-* Able to utilize a powerful CuDNN implementation of RNNs when trained on the GPU, which massively speeds up training time as opposed to typical LSTM implementations.
+* Utilize a powerful CuDNN implementation of RNNs when trained on the GPU, which massively speeds up training time as opposed to typical LSTM implementations.
-* Able to train the model using contextual labels, allowing it to learn faster and produce better results in some cases.
+* Train the model using contextual labels, allowing it to learn faster and produce better results in some cases.

 You can play with textgenrnn and train any text file with a GPU *for free* in this [Colaboratory Notebook](https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view?usp=sharing)!
 Read [this blog post](http://minimaxir.com/2018/05/text-neural-networks/) or [watch this video](https://www.youtube.com/watch?v=RW7mP6BfZuY) for more information!